EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-user/aaa-user.md

 <b>intranetIP</b>
 IP address of the intranet application to which you are binding the policy.

+<b>netmask</b>
+Subnet mask for the IP range in which the intranet application to which you are binding the policy resides.
+Required if the intranet application has multiple IP addresses bound to it.
+Not needed if the intranet application resides on a single IP address.

+<b>intranetIP6</b>
+IP6 address of the intranet application to which you are binding the policy.

+<b>numaddr</b>
+Number of addresses for the IPv6 range in which the intranet application to which you are binding the policy resides.
+Required if the intranet application has multiple IPv6 addresses bound to it.
+Not needed if the intranet application resides on a single IPv6 address.
+Minimum value: 1

 ##Example

 To bind intranetip to the user joe:	bind aaa user joe -intranetip 10.102.1.123

 ##unbind aaa user